Save Money on Healthcare and Dependent Care

 The Medical FSA is used for eligible out-of-pocket expense for healthcare, prescription, dental and vision expenses.

-For a list of eligible expenses, visit McGriff’s eligible expenses list here
+- For a list of eligible expenses, visit BRI's eligible expenses quick reference list at: Eligible Expense Quick Reference List

 Dependent Care FSA